-The Plan's actuary estimated that, unless benefits are reduced, the Plan will not have enough money to pay benefits in the year 2034, based on the Plan's 2017 Pension Protection Act certification.
+The Plan's actuary estimated that, unless benefits are reduced, the Plan will not have enough money to pay benefits in the year 2036, based on the Plan's 2018 Pension Protection Act certification.
 This estimate is based on how much money the actuary expects the Plan to receive and to pay out each year.
-The Plan's actuary estimated that, with the reduction of benefits that the Board of Trustees has proposed, the Plan should not run out of money.
+The Plan's actuary estimated that, with the reduction of benefits that the Board of Trustees has proposed, the Plan is not expected to run out of money.